-- Fill out your profile completely: It is important to have all necessary elements of your profile completed.
-These include: the About section, your profile images and cover photo, a Call-to-Action button and Tabs directing Fans to other social networks, blog, etc.
+- Fill out your profile completely: It is important to have all the necessary elements of your profile completed.
+These include the About section, your profile images, a cover photo, a Call-to-Action button, and Tabs directing Fans to other social networks, blogs, etc.

 - Begin Posting Consistently: The ideal number of posts per day is between 1 and 3.
 In order to decide the exact number of posts you should share, experiment with different frequencies and track the results with analytics.

 - Invite your friends to “Like” your page: Facebook makes it easy for Page Admins to invite their friends, from their personal account, to Like their business page.
 Though you can invite all of your friends, it is probably not the best idea to request everyone.
 Instead, choose only people that you truly think will be interested in your business.

 - Respond to or like all comments: Engagement should be your number one goal on Facebook and social media in general.
 Once your Fans start engaging, be sure to respond to them.
 Nothing drives away Fans like being ignored.